ozanMSFT/pytorch-wiki/Home.md

 Welcome to the PyTorch developer's wiki!

-*Please read our [[best practices|How to add a new page, edit a page, or suggest edits]] if you're interested in adding a page or making edits*
+*Please read our [[best practices|Where or how should I add documentation?]] if you're interested in adding a page or making edits*

 ## User docs